Bhairava: Depiction

-Some forms of Bhairava are guardians of the eight cardinal points.
-There are 64 Bhairavas.
-These 64 Bhairavas are grouped under eight categories and each category is headed by one major Bhairava.
-The major eight Bhairavas are called Aṣṭāṅga Bhairavas.
-The Ashta Bhairavas control the eight directions of this universe.
-Each Bhairava has seven sub Bhairavas under him, totaling 64 Bhairavas.
-All of the Bhairavas are ruled and controlled by Maha Kala Bhairava otherwise known as Kala Bhairava, who is the supreme ruler of time of this universe as per some Śaiva tantric scriptures (āgamas).
-Bhairavi is the consort of Kala Bhairava.
-The eight Bhairavas are said to represent five elements viz. ākāś, air, fire, water and earth and the other three being sun, moon and ātman.
-Each of the eight Bhairavas are different in appearance, have different weapons, different vāhanas (vehicles) and they bless their devotees with eight types of wealth representing Ashta Lakshmis.
-Continuous worship of Bhairava leads the worshiper to a true Guru.
-There are separate mantras to all the eight Bhairavas.

-Bhairava is also called upon as protector, as he guards the eight directions of the universe.
-In Shiva temples, when the temple is closed, the keys are placed before Bhairava.
-Bhairava is also described as the protector of women.
-He is described as the protector of the timid and in general women who are timid in nature.

-It is generally believed that worshiping Bhairava gives prosperity, success and good progeny, prevents premature death and gives solution to debts and liabilities.
-Different forms of Bhairava evolve only from Śiva, who is called the Mahā Bhairava.

 Trika System

-Trika and Kashmiri Shaivism names the Absolute Reality (Para Brahman) as Bhairava.
+Trika or Kashmiri Shaivism names the Absolute Reality (Para Brahman) as Bhairava.
 The Vijñāna Bhairava Tantra is a key Tantra text of the Trika System.
 Cast as a discourse between the god Bhairava and his consort Bhairavi it briefly presents 112 Tantric meditation methods or centering techniques (Dharana).
 The text is a chapter from the Rudrayamala Tantra, a Bhairava Agama.
 Bhairavi, the goddess, asks Bhairava to reveal the essence of the way to realization of the highest reality.
 In his answer Bhairava describes 112 ways to enter into the universal and transcendental state of consciousness.
 References to it appear throughout the literature of Trika, Kashmir Shaivism, indicating that it was considered to be an important text in the schools of Kashmir Shaiva philosophy and Trika.

 List of Bhairavas

-The list of manifestation of Shiva:
+The list of manifestations of Lord Bhairava: